hms-dbmi/pic-sure-baseline-frontend/selenium-tests/README.md

 6.)
 All the test data files have input and expected parameters - Testname, url,authmethod,Text to Search, Expected Patient count etc.
    (Atul where is this?)

+7.)
+For Session debydration implementation, Create directory "binaries" under directry D on Windows.
+Create a file called sessionvalue.txt
+    Now Login to PICSURE UI, Click on Userprofile and get a token.
+Paste this token in sessionvalue.txt

-7) Depending on OS:  Window: download gekodriver / (they need to grab the latest one) (https://github.com/mozilla/geckodriver/releases)
+8.)Depending on OS:  Window: download gekodriver / (they need to grab the latest one) (https://github.com/mozilla/geckodriver/releases)
                              Place the gecodriver.exe in Drive D under directory "binaries" (Please create a directory **binaries**)